ahmetaa/zemberek-nlp/README.md

 zemberek-nlp
 ============
+Here is the the new home of the Zemberek project.

-Natural Language Processing library.
+Zemberek-nlp is a Natural Language Processing library.
 Some modules are specifically developed for Turkish language.

 ### Core